ashtuchkin/coresets/readme.md

 Coresets
 --------
 This library contains the implementation coreset generation for k-Means and (Bayesian) Gaussian mixture models.
 It also offers the extended versions of the corresponding algorithms that support weighted data sets.

 To get started, take a look at:
 >examples/intro.ipynb

+(this is a fork of https://github.com/zalanborsos/coresets, intended to fix installation issues + publish to pypi)

 Setup
 -------